Download PDF

 Government Size

-The top individual income and corporate tax rates are 30 percent.
-Other taxes include value-added and excise taxes.
-The overall tax burden equals 20.8 percent of total domestic income.
-Government spending has amounted to 29.1 percent of total output (GDP) over the past three years, and budget deficits have averaged 4.6 percent of GDP.
-Public debt is equivalent to 88.2 percent of GDP.
+The top individual and corporate tax rates are 30 percent.
+The tax burden equals 21.9 percent of GDP.
+Three-year government spending and budget balance averages are, respectively, 30.8 percent and –5.6 percent of GDP.
+Public debt equals 82.4 percent of GDP.

 Regulatory Efficiency